PandoraMedia/hydra/hydra-gradle-plugin/README.md

 + `jobName` - name of the job (on CI server) executing a test run
 + `buildTag` - a unique name associated with a given execution of jobName
 + `slaveName` - the name of the host running the test
++ `networkRetryCount` - how many times should network requests be attempted?
+Can be used as a workaround for transient network/server issues. defaults to 1.
++ `retryDelayMs` - how long to wait, in milliseconds, before retrying a network request.
+Only applicable if networkRetryCount > 1.

 ### More on thread balancing